What is overactive bladder?

 OABC Program Design

 When you are diagnosed as having overactive bladder, your primary urologist might refer you to the OABC.

 Your doctor will review your health history and discuss the status of your overactive bladder along with your treatment options.
 Additional testing may be needed to determine your specific treatment plan.

 Together with your OABC physician, a treatment plan will be chosen.
 Follow-up visits will take place as needed based on your individualized treatment plan.

-The nurse navigator will be your primary point-of-contact.
+The OABC navigator team will be your primary point-of-contact.
 They are available to answer questions, provide support, and to communicate with your medical team to coordinate your care.
 In addition, they can help connect you to other services.